-If your organization would like to host short-term groups, please contact Pearly David.
+If your organization would like to host short-term groups, please contact the Short-Term Coordinator.

 Arctic Mission Adventure is the Missions Department of the Alaska Conference.
 It covers the majority of the remote and bush territory of Alaska--over 450,000 sq. miles.
 Village populations range from 30 to over 8,000.
 Arctic Mission's sole priority is Jesus.

 Mission Trip & Outposts:

 - Short-Term (7-10 days) - VBS, Day Camps, Construction, Evangelism, etc.

 - Medium (6-8 weeks) - Summer programs and internships, both paid and volunteer.

 - Long-Term (3-6 years) - Live in a village and serve the people.

 Goals & Objectives:

 Each Village Outpost is to become a "Center of Influence" for spiritual, emotional, mental, and physical healing.
 AMA's purpose is to assist each village in developing a vision for their local context of inviting each community member into a growing relationship with Jesus through the help of mission volunteers, pastors and lay volunteers; to teach, minister, and address the "felt needs" of each community through community relationship building.